-- the module erases the 168-bit symmetric System Master Key - the event message will be logged and the Secure LED will be illuminated red after the module is powered on
+- the module zeroizes the 168-bit symmetric System Master Key - the SEC LED will be illuminated red after the module is powered on

 While in the uncertified state, the CLI and SNMPv3 access are still active, but no user data is output from the module.
-The module indicates this state with the Secure LED illuminated red on the front panel.
+The module indicates this state with the SEC LED illuminated red on the front panel.